Cancellation of Removal for Certain Non-Lawful Non-Permanent Residents under INA § 240A(b)

 - establishes that removal would result in exceptional and extremely unusual hardship to their U.S. citizen or lawful permanent resident spouse, parent, or child.

-The decision on cancellation of removal under INA § 240A(b) is a discretionary decision made by the immigration judge.
+The decision on cancellation of removal for Non-Permanent Residents under INA § 240A(b) is a discretionary decision made by the immigration judge.
 The Executive Office for Immigration Review has set a quota of 4,000 cancellation grants under INA § 240A(b) per fiscal year.
 Once the cap has been reached for a fiscal year, the immigration judge must reserve their decision on the cancellation application until more grants become available the following year.
 After, the cancellation case is granted the respondent can file an application to become a lawful permanent resident.